 Opportunistically, we will also collect data on bottlenose dolphins, which are found consistently at Turneffe Atoll.

-The Blackbird Field Station offers comfortable beachfront cabanas, each with an open porch to the sea, in double occupancy rooms with private baths.
+Accommodations are at our Blackbird Caye Field Station, which offers comfortable, double-occupancy beachfront cabanas, each with an open porch to the sea and private baths.

 Day 1: Belize City / Blackbird Caye